JereUjala/Gameserver_cpp/README.md

 `./bin/server 88`

 Note:
-     This only works on linux.
+     I have only tested this on linux.